Green Marble Kitchen Countertop

 How to tell?
 To find out what type of "marble" you have and thus learn how to properly care for it, you'll need to

-Hopefully you have some left over pieces, but usually your installer will take all these.
+Test on left over pieces, if you have them.
+Usually your installer will take all these.
 If you don't have any, call your installer and see if you can get some from your exact slab.

 If you can't get a sample piece then pick a spot that is not really visible or will be covered by an appliance or something... maybe in a dark corner and test using lemon juice.